 AACR-Amgen Fellowships in Clinical/Translational Cancer Research

-The AACR-Amgen Fellowships in Clinical/Translational Cancer Research represent a joint effort to encourage and support mentored young investigators to conduct clinical or translational cancer research.
-Eligibility is limited to postdoctoral and clinical research fellows who have completed their most recent doctoral degree within the past five years.
-Proposed research projects may be in any area of clinical or translational cancer research.
+The AACR-Amgen Fellowships in Clinical/Translational Cancer Research represent a joint effort to encourage and support mentored young investigators to conduct clinical or translational cancer research and to establish a successful career path in this field.

 Acknowledgment of Support